emmt/LocalFilters.jl/README.md

 ### Methods on a neighborhood

-The following methods make sense on a neighborhood `B`:
+The following statements make sense on a neighborhood `B`:

 ```julia
 eltype(B) -> element type of B